jangenoe/VideoHolography/_sources/Team.md

 *  - ![foto](./images/Guillaume.jpg)
    - Guillaume Croes is the PhD student elaborating the metamaterial stack and optical model for the optimization for driving the hologram.
+    He was awarded a Strategic Basic Research Fellowship from FWO for his PhD

 *  - ![foto](./images/Tsang-HsuanWang.jpg)